Deltares-research/SPUIS/docs/source/examples.rst

 .. image:: ../images/schematisatie_Bath.png

 To capture the geometry of discharge sluice Bath, seventeen slices were defined.
-The tutorial page explains how this schematization was set up.
+The `Tutorial <https://spuis.readthedocs.io/en/latest/tutorial.html>`_ page explains how this schematization was set up.

 .. image:: ../images/all_slices.png
 *Areas shaded in grey have a ceiling.